Suicide of Joyce Meyer Sommers: Life

 Sommers was born on July 20, 1927, to Arthur Meyer and Margaret Meyer, and had four siblings.
-She was raised on a farm in Davenport, Iowa, and later attended Iowa State University.
+She was raised on a farm in Davenport, Iowa, and graduated from Immaculate Conception Academy and then Iowa State University, with a degree in journalism.
 Sommers then relocated to Los Angeles to work at Seventeen magazine while living with an aunt.
 After she left the magazine in the 1950s, she taught second grade at a local Catholic elementary school.
+In 1960, she married Richard E. Reddy, an industrial engineer from South Carolina, and moved with him to Vancouver; they later divorced and she returned to the United States.

 Around that time Sommers began seeing a psychiatrist whose treatments of encouraging clients to blame their families, especially their mothers, for their problems alienated Sommers from her family.
 In the 1960s, Sommers' mother visited her in California, where she had a 24-hour "confrontation session" with her daughter.

 Sommers moved to Seattle and married James E. Sommers, but she didn't inform her family of the event.
 The couple didn't have children and eventually divorced in 1977.

 Sommers then moved to a trailer park in Tucson, Arizona, where she was described as being unhappy, according to her siblings.
 In the early 1980s, Sommers' siblings all visited her; she asked them to help build her a home.
 However, the siblings refused, which greatly upset Sommers.
 This visit was the last time Sommers was seen by her family.
 They believed Sommers joined a cult and moved; they later hired a private investigator to locate her, but this effort ultimately failed, despite several leads.

 In the early 1990s, her brother Larry traveled back to Tucson in an attempt to locate her, only to find her trailer abandoned.
 In it, he discovered four copies of a book, The Target Child, written by Sommers.
 In the book, she wrote her account of a traumatic upbringing.